NEH Awards 39 Grants Totaling Nearly $1 Million to Historically Black, Hispanic-Serving and Tribal Higher Education Institutions

 Federal humanities agency launches Extending the Reach Institutional Grant Program

-A full listing of the grants awarded by state is available as an Adobe Acrobat file in the box to the right.
+A full listing of the grants awarded by state is available as an Adobe Acrobat file here.

 The institutions that received the NEH grants are located in 20 states, the District of Columbia and the territory of Puerto Rico.
 Projects include helping faculty members learn new subjects that will enrich the undergraduate curriculum, developing new degree programs, enhancing library collections and applying new technology to humanities programs.